AlexOuyang/AlgorithmExercises/README.md

-# CSE-20
+# Algorithm Exercises

-Code Snippets on Algorithm and Discrete Mathematics
+Those are some algorithm exercises written in Python and Java